 - Comparative data analysis such as t-test, ANOVA, SAM, Non-parametric test

 - Association studies/Contingency table analysis (e.g. chi-square test)

 - High dimensional data analysis such as repeated measurement, dimension reduction (e.g. SVD, PCA, MDS), permutation test

 - Survival analysis such as Kaplan-Meier or Cox Proportional Hazards models

 - Statistical modeling/Predictive modeling/Machine learning - Data mining in multivariate settings (supervised and unsupervised learning from data, Regression, Classification, Clustering, Generalized Linear Model)

-Computational support for data management, high performance computing and custom programming
+Support for data management and custom programming